 There are three different types of ray tracing offered by games that support RTX ray tracing technology: reflections, shadows, and global illumination.
 The former only applies ray tracing effects to reflective surfaces like water, metalwork, and glass.
 Ray traced shadows are more dynamic and nuanced than pre-made solutions by the developers, while global illumination applies ray tracing to an entire scene and is the most costly on system resources of the lot.
 Each of these effects typically has some options too, letting gamers pick the intensity of ray traced lighting, and therefore the effect on their GPU’s performance.

-The full list of games that support RTX ray tracing as of early 2020, are:
+The full list of games that support RTX ray tracing as of mid 2020, are:

 - Battlefield V

 - Call of Duty: Modern Warfare (2019)

 - Deliver us to the Moon

 - Metro Exodus & The Two Colonels DLC